Home > Denmark > Copenhagen > Byens Steiner School

 Use of technology in the classroom

-Not until 6th grade
+Not before 6th grade

 Do students practice religion at the school?
 What religion?